 ON THIS PAGE

-The Latest: Comets that take more than 200 years to make one revolution around the Sun are notoriously difficult to study.
+Comets that take more than 200 years to make one revolution around the Sun are notoriously difficult to study.
 Because they spend most of their time far from our area of the solar system, many "long-period comets" will never approach the Sun in a person's lifetime.
-In fact, those that travel inward from the Oort Cloud—a group of icy bodies beginning roughly 186 billion miles (300 billion kilometers) away from the Sun—can have periods of thousands or even millions of years.
+In fact, those that travel inward from the distant Oort Cloud can have periods of thousands or even millions of years.

 NASA's WISE spacecraft, scanning the entire sky at infrared wavelengths, delivered new insights about these distant wanderers.
 Scientists found that there are about seven times more long-period comets measuring at least 0.6 miles (1 kilometer) across than had been predicted previously.
 They also found that long-period comets are on average up to twice as large as "Jupiter family comets," whose orbits are shaped by Jupiter's gravity and have periods of less than 20 years.
 Long-period comets that WISE observed probably got kicked out of the Oort Cloud millions of years ago.